 Regarding mental health and the spread of HIV among young people, the Ministry of Health disclosed the following data:

-• According to the latest Mental Health Report 2019, published in March 2021, it has recorded an increase in the number of young people who got in touch for the first time with the Mental Health Departments.
-This applies to boys and girls and especially for the age group 18-24, for which it’s been observed a high percentage (67,4 on 10.000 citizens for males; 70,9 for females).
+• According to the latest Mental Health Report 2021, published in October 2022, there has been an increase in the number of young people who got in touch for the first time with the Mental Health Departments.
+This applies to boys and girls and especially for the age group 18-24, for which it’s been observed a high percentage (72,2 per 10.000 inhabitants for male and 92,8 per 10.000 inhabitants for females).

 Health: Italy has adopted the definition of health and well-being present in the Constitution of the World Health Organization (WHO) according to which: “Health is a state of complete physical, mental and social well-being, and not simply the absence of disease or of infirmity”.
 Health is influenced by a series of socio-economic factors upon which it is necessary to act through global strategies of promotion, prevention, treatment and recovery in a global government approach.
 In accordance with this premise, Italy has adopted policies that are increasingly oriented towards considering the complex of life, work and social and economic contexts in which each person lives, with specific reference to the different age groups, so much so that, in as part of the counseling centres, a “youth space” has been set up, dedicated to people aged between 14 and 20 (Cf. paragraph 7.7).